fpoirotte/phpfarm/README.rst

 ..  note::

-    The order in which the flags appear does not matter, phpfarm will reorganize them if needed.
+    The order in which the flags appear on the command line does not matter, phpfarm will reorganize them if needed.
 Hence, ``5.3.1-zts-debug`` is effectively the same as ``5.3.1-debug-zts``.

 ..  note::